Careers & Education

 Conclusion

-The SAT covers just two main subjects: Reading-Writing and Math.
-You’ll face four Reading-Writing skill domains and four math topics.
+The SAT covers just two main subjects: Reading and Writing and Math.
+You’ll face four Reading and Writing skill domains and four math topics.
 Students walk into the SAT without knowing which skills it covers and get the result they did not expect.
 Knowing exactly what’s on the test helps avoid that and gives students the confidence to focus their study time.
 Practicing with timed modules that match the key subjects and adaptive format sharpens focus and precision.

 FAQs